 Carbon offset projects

-Over 8 million tons of plastic waste end up in the ocean every year - one dumper truck every minute.
+Over 8 million tonnes of plastic waste end up in the ocean every year - one dumper truck every minute.
 At this rate, it is predicted that by 2050 there will be more plastic than fish in the sea.

 Particularly in developing countries, enormous quantities of plastic waste are produced through packaging and the lack of adequate waste disposal infrastructure.
 This waste collects on land and quickly makes its way into the sea through rivers and wind.